-The U.S. Food & Drug Administration (FDA) released its first set of guidelines on March 17, 2020 outlining specific recommendations for Food Safety and the Coronavirus Disease 2019 (COVID-19) and continues to issue regular updates.
+The U.S. Food & Drug Administration (FDA) released its first set of guidelines on March 17, 2020 outlining specific recommendations for Food Safety and the Coronavirus Disease 2019 (COVID-19) and continues to issue regular updates to the content.

 The full set of questions, answers and resources can be found here: Food Safety and the Coronavirus Disease 2019 (COVID-19).